playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 > Remember how we said we'd touch on `setDateStr`?
 >
 > Here, we're using `setDateStr` to tell React that it should re-render, which will update the value of `dateStr`.
-This differs from Angular and Vue where you don't have to tell the framework when to re-render.
+This differs from Angular and Vue, where you don't have to tell the framework when to re-render.
 >
-> There are benifits and downsides to this method, which we'll touch on in a future section.
+> There are benefits and downsides to this method, which we'll touch on in a future section.

 ### Angular